 '''

-userCallback - Routine that is called upon completion

-paddr - address of a dbAddr

-pbuffer - address of data

-nRequest - number of data elements

-dbrType - database request type

-usrPvt - a void field that caller can use as needed.
+userCallback - Routine that is called upon completion paddr - address of a dbAddr.
+Returned by dbNameToAddr. pbuffer - address of data nRequest - number of data elements dbrType - database request type usrPvt - a void field that caller can use as needed.

 '''

 The status value in putNotify.status is one of